Canberra - Australia's Capital City Icons

 Please note: Lunch can be purchased at cafes.

 National Gallery of Australia

-Now you’ll visit the National Gallery of Australia.
+Visit the National Gallery of Australia with your local guide.
 Opened in 1982, it houses major works by Australian and international artists.
 Look out for Jackson Pollack’s Blue Poles, purchased amid much controversy in 1973 by the government for A$1,300,000.
 Please note at times this may alternate with a visit to the National Museum of Australia (subject to current exhibits).

 Next you’ll take a guided tour of Australia’s Parliament House.
 Subject to sitting times, you may even get to witness the Houses of Parliament in session.
 Opened by Queen Elizabeth II in 1988, the building was designed to represent two boomerangs and boasts an 81 metre flagpole at its peak.
-During the tour you’ll visit many of its 4,700 rooms and learn more of its architecture, history, artwork and the Australian democratic process.
+During the tour you’ll visit many of its 4,700 rooms and learn more of its architecture, history, artwork and the Australian parliamentary democratic process.